fariba-k/autoencoder-nmf-initialization/README.md

 We can do this, by using [Non Negative Matrix Factorization](https://en.wikipedia.org/wiki/Non-negative_matrix_factorization) to factorize the identity matrix into as many matrices as we desire with arbitrary dimensions.

 One might say, this is a learning process by itself and can be computationaly expensive.
-However, for a certain network architecture we only need to calculate these initial matrices one and reuse it for any type of data.
-Moreover, this good initialization will later help the neural network to reach its goal in much fewer epochs and even with less data.
+However, for a certain network architecture we only need to calculate these initial matrices once and reuse it for any type of data.
+Moreover, this good initialization will later help the neural network to reach its goal in much fewer epochs and even with much less data.

 # Experiments
 I compared the proposed weight initialization with 5 other [famous approaches that are used in keras ](https://keras.io/api/layers/initializers/) including Random Normal, Glorot Normal, He Normal, VarianceScaling, and Orthogonal.